andrewsunglaekim/wdi_dc5_instructors/w01/lesson_plans/d02ama_ruby_basics/lesson_plan.md

 	- ask why we use variables?
 	- set variable to a = "something"
 	- set variable to the_number_ten = 10
 	- speak briefly about naming convention and semantic naming
 		- what are some things about this variable name that is good?
 		- "" is bad?
 		- going forward we want to name things semantically, but not the extreme as the above example
+		- do full_name in REPL, than draw diagram

 - Draw and show diagram for I/O/side effects in a method(5m)
 	- show input output and side effects for